-Please visit the the church website for lots of information about the history of Holy Trinity and images of the building and its contents.
+Please visit the church website for extensive information about the history of Holy Trinity and images of the building and its contents.
 There is also a timeline of events over the centuries and interactive floorplans covering the changes seen from the 13th century to the present day.
-The church is open at certain times for viewing each week - see the church website for details.
-Parking, toilet facilities and tea/coffee are available during opening times (see below for more details).
+The church is open by arrangement for viewing - see below or on the church website for details.

 pictured: the Bishop Vesey Memorial, and the magnificent painted ceiling

 The church holds an annual Heritage Open Day in September.
 It is now open on an ad hoc basis in the week (office hours) with stewards admitting visitors from the Trinity Centre opposite.
 Please contact us in advance of a proposed visit to avoid disappointment on: 0121 321 1144 or firstname.lastname@example.org Group bookings / tours should be arranged through email@example.com

 Good toilets in church including babychange facilities.
 Free WiFi.
 Tea/coffee usually available for visitors.
 You are welcome to breastfeed - please ask a steward if you'd like to be shown to a quiet area.

 Main Sunday service 10am, always sung, usually Holy Communion with children's groups.

 8am every Sunday - said Communion

 Occasional Sunday and weekday evening services.